 I proposed this play to direct for the Clemson Players' Lab Series because it focuses on connections between characters and is relatable to undergrad students.
 The characters in this play find themselves unsatisfied with their lives yet unsure - or, more realistically, fearful - about making a change.
 Five Mile Lake shows us the beauty of unexpected connections and the importance of letting them happen.

-Currently taking workshops through Theatrical Intimacy Education to learn about consent based practices and Intimacy Direction and Coordination.
+Throughout Summer 2023, I have been taking workshops through Theatrical Intimacy Education to learn about consent based practices and Intimacy Direction and Coordination.

 Trauma Informed Practices